bhopkinsnc/ccoe-training-ansible/labs/4.hello_yum_vars/README.md

 yum_package_name=nmap
 ```

-Run the ansible playbook but now will pull the var from the inv file
+Run the ansible playbook but now will pull the var from the inv file.

-NOTE: the -e option is not needed because the var is listed in the ini file for the group
+> NOTE: the -e option is not needed because the package name has been added to the variable yum_package_name=nmap in the ini file.

 ```bash
 [root@ansibleserver playbooks]# ansible-playbook -i _lab_hello_clients.ini _lab_hello_yum_vars.yml
 ```

-Check if package is installed from the inventory file
+Check if package is installed from the inventory file.

 ```bash
 [root@ansibleserver playbooks]# ansible -i cent01, all -m shell -a 'rpm -qa | grep nmap'